waffl3ss/WarMapPy/README.md

 # WarMapPy
-Heatmap/Convex Map Generation for Wardriving with Kismet or Airodump.
+- Heatmap/Convex Map Generation for Wardriving with Kismet or Airodump and the option to filter to only show the desired SSID's and/or BSSID's.

-Utilized the .kismet.csv file created from a wardrive with Airodump or the .wiglecsv file generated with a wardrive using Kismet.
+- Utilized the .kismet.csv file created from a wardrive with Airodump or the .wiglecsv file generated with a wardrive using Kismet.

-I have tested out as much as I could, but if you find issues, please open an issue on here.
+- I have tested out as much as I could, with what data I had, but if you find issues, please open an issue on here.

-# Updates v0.7
+### Updates v0.7
-Changed the input option to '--input' and '-i'.
+- Changed the input option to '--input' and '-i'.
 Also you can use the option multiple times to combine data.
 (I like to run Airodump and Kismet at the same time, so combining creates a better set of data.)
-Modified the '--filter' ('-f') to also filter out based on BSSID.
+- Modified the '--filter' ('-f') to also filter out based on BSSID.
 This input now takes a single option in the command or a file with multiple BSSID's and/or SSID's

 # Usage
 ```